-The program consists of approximately 15-20 meetings over 6 months (pending calendar year).
+The program consists of approximately 16 meetings over 4 months.
 Meetings are held once a week for the first half of the program, then once every other week for the remainder of the program.

 What will I be doing at home, between meetings?